elmezianech/SageMaker-IT-Domain-Expert/README.md

 5- Testing and Evaluation:

   -The deployed model is tested and evaluated for its responses to domain-specific knowledge and text-generation tasks relevant to the IT domain.
+As part of the project evaluation, I conducted a comparative analysis between the fine-tuned model and the deployed model to discern any differences in their performance.
+This comparative assessment aimed to gauge the effectiveness of fine-tuning the language model on domain-specific data.

 6- Documentation and Submission: